About this guide

 Your brief is required to contain the following elements arranged in the order set out below.

-Statement of the Facts: the statement of the facts must describe the facts relevant to the issues presented for review but does not need to repeat items otherwise included in the statement of the case, and each statement of fact shall be supported by page references to the record appendix or transcript in accordance with Rule 16 (e).
+Statement of the facts: the statement of the facts must describe the facts relevant to the issues presented for review but does not need to repeat items otherwise included in the statement of the case.
+Each statement of fact must be supported by page references to the record appendix or transcript in accordance with Rule 16 (e).
 Your statement of the facts should be an objective description of the facts of your case as it developed and proceeded in the trial court.
 See Mass.
 R. A. P. 16 (a) (7) and 16 (e).

-Summary of the Argument: A summary of argument is only necessary if your argument section is longer than 20 pages or has more than 4,500 words.
-This section is a brief summary of the arguments made later in the brief and should have a page reference to the pages at which each point argued appears later in the brief.
+Summary of the argument: a summary of argument is only necessary if your argument section is longer than 20 pages or has more than 4,500 words.
+This section is a brief summary of the arguments made later in the brief and should have a page reference to the pages where each point argued appears later in the brief.
 See Mass.
 R. A. P. 16 (a) (8).

-Argument: This section contains the legal arguments that support the issues you are raising on appeal.
-Your legal argument must be supported by legal authority such as appellate case law, statutes, and/or regulations.
+Argument: this section contains the legal arguments that support the issues you are raising on appeal.
+Your legal argument must be supported by legal authority such as appellate case law, statutes, and regulations.
 See Mass.
 R. A. P. 16 (a) (9).

 If you are citing to a case as authority in support of your legal arguments, you must cite to the official Massachusetts Reporter Volume.
 For example: Commonwealth v.
 Moffett, 383 Mass.
 201, 203 (1981), and Commonwealth v.
 Giontzis, 47 Mass.
 App.
 Ct.
 450, 453 (1999).

 If you are citing to a constitutional provision, statute, regulation, rule, or unpublished decision (such as an Appeals Court order issued pursuant to its Rule 23.0), you must include, as an addendum to the brief, a copy of that authority.
-See the section on "Addendum."
+See the description of the addendum below.

 You must also include a concise statement of the applicable standard of review for each issue you raise in your argument section, which may appear in the discussion of the issue or under a separate heading placed before the discussion of the issues.
 The standard of review is a critical factor for each appeal and is essential to the appellate court’s review.
 See Mass.
 R. A. P. 16 (a) (9) (B).

-Signature Block: You must include a signature block following your conclusion.
-It includes your printed and signed name (electronic signatures are permissible), pronouns (optional), mail address, e-mail address, telephone number, and the date of signing.
+Signature block: you must include a signature block following your conclusion.
+It includes your printed and signed name (electronic signatures are permissible), pronouns (optional), mailing address, e-mail address, telephone number, and the date of signing.
 See Mass.
 R. A. P. 16 (a) (12).
+For example:

 /s/ Channing A. Smith